-University of Cincinnati fellowships are financial awards that include tuition scholarships and stipends with no associated duties.
-The purpose of a fellowship award is to allow the recipient to concentrate exclusively on his/her studies; therefore, multiple appointments and/or employment by the University of Cincinnati are not permitted for students receiving fellowships.
+University of Cincinnati fellowships are financial awards that include tuition scholarships and stipends with no associated service requirements.
+The purpose of a fellowship award is to allow the recipient to concentrate exclusively on their studies; therefore, multiple appointments and/or employment by the University of Cincinnati are not permitted for students receiving fellowships.

-The appointing program sends offers of fellowship awards in writing, including information about the amount and duration of the award; a general description of the academic obligations accepted by the student as part of the award; a reference to sources of information about academic requirements for degree completion; a description of the conditions under which either the student or unit may terminate the award prior to its end-date; and criteria for reappointment.
+The appointing program sends written offers of fellowship awards, including information about the amount and duration of the award; a general description of the academic obligations accepted by the student as part of the award; a reference to sources of information about academic requirements for degree completion; a description of the conditions under which either the student or unit may terminate the award prior to its end-date; and criteria for reappointment.

 Students receiving fellowships should check with Student Financial Aid to be informed about the potential impact on their eligibility for aid.
 Income received that is not for services rendered (whether it be in the form of a fellowship, grant, or award) will be calculated in whether a student meets the Cost of Attendance for the University of Cincinnati.